FarrandTom/mini-summit/README.md

 * Provide ability for multi-tenancy through the use of JupyterHub
 * Ensure good user experience
 * Back up and archiving through linkage to a COS bucket.
+* Automated test suite for the environment- simply Jupyter NB which can be dropped in to test all of the major packages are functioning correctly.